 - On longer trips try to bring snacks in your carry on that has little sugar, little or no caffeine, but has plenty of protein and whole grains.
 Sugar &/or caffeine tends to over-stimulate a highly sensitive person.
 This is the last thing you want to do on a flight.
 Creates for anxiety.

-- A crowded airport/ train station/ airplane can wreak havoc on a highly sensitive due to the noise.
-Noise can be so painful to people who have sensitive hearing.
-Sitting in an airplane with chatty, loud travelers, babies crying, and loud engine noises can be overwhelming All this noise creates anxiety and pain to people who need to have quiet environments.
+- A crowded airport/ train station/ airplane can wreak havoc on a person.
+Noise can be so painful to people.
+Sitting in an airplane with chatty, loud travelers, babies crying, and loud engine noises can be overwhelming All this noise creates anxiety and pain.
 Try bringing earplugs in your carry-on.
 If you feel like people will notice, try buying tan colored ones or the little ones that fit right in your ear.
 Try bringing headphones that cancels out noise but allows you to listen to music you bring.
-Talking about noise, it reminds me of a time I was substitute teaching in a grade school.
-I was teaching music.
-Well it was right before Christmas and so the kids were super pumped-up to get out of school.
-I was to play music and allow the kids to play games.
-The noise was so loud in that room, it was unbearable for me.
-I was in pain!
-I didn't have earplugs on me, but I did have tissue paper.
-I promptly took one tissue and ripped it in half, and I plugged up my ears.
-It wasn't 100% effective, but it did make it bearable for me to be in the room.
-The kids thought I was funny.
-But maybe I taught them not to be embarrassed about loving and protecting yourself.

-- I used to freak out a little when I needed to travel on long flights.
+- I did not look forward to traveling on long flights.
 What will I do for so long?
 Well, for me I enjoy bringing some books that I hadn't read yet.
 Go out and buy those books that you've been meaning to read.
 Bring your Ipod or whatever you use to play music or audio books.
 Bring cards if you have a partner that will play.
 One trip I even brought my kids' educational game.
 It was a type of visual puzzle that had 30 some different games to play on.
 It challenged my mind.

 - Feeling noxious or stomach aches at times on the airplane?
 I like to bring candied Ginger with for that.
 I used to drink Ginger Ale pop.
 But I have found Candied Ginger to have the right potency of ginger that helps for these types of problems.
 (Try not to eat too much due to the sugar coating on the ginger.)
 Bringing along some Peppermint or Ginger tea can also help.
 Just ask for the hot water.